 1. Mindful drawing and art

-Mindful coloring or drawing is a calming and meditative activity that allows students to focus on the present moment and reduce stress and anxiety.
+Mindful coloring or drawing is one of the best calming mindful art activities for adults.
+If you’re putting together activities to promote mindfulness for seniors, this is one of the best ways to focus on the present moment and reduce stress and anxiety.

 - Choose a mandala that you would like to color.
 You can find free mandala coloring pages online or in coloring books.